shaikhsaquib786/time-tracker/README.md

 # time-tracker
-college project for department of computer science Java application for tracking time on the job
+college project for department of computer science.
+Java application for tracking time on the job

 Time tracker